chrisvanmeer/ubuntu-deploy/README.md

 ```

 ## Role variables
-I pretty much use default settings on Jeff Geerling's roles.
+I use roles from Jeff Geerling ([@geerlingguy](https://github.com/geerlingguy)) and pretty much use the default settings.
 The only real change is that for my systems, I sometimes install Apache to listen on localhost only.
 If you want to change this, change the following variable in the playbook to:
 ```
 apache_listen_ip: "*"
 ```